creativecommons/cc-legal-tools-app/README.md

 it has just committed some changes, so if upstream is already behind and running publish doesn't make any new changes, you'll still have to push manually to get upstream updated.

+### Publishing changes to git repo

+When the site is deployed, to enable pushing and pulling the licenses data repo with Github, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password protected) somewhere safe, owned by www-data, and readable only by its owner (0o400).
+Then in settings, make `TRANSLATION_REPOSITORY_DEPLOY_KEY` be the full path to that deploy key file.

 ## License